kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 There are of course vast differences between how the semantic web paper imagines such agents and servers could work and how LLMs and MCP servers work.
 For example, the paper imagines the data exchanged between servers is RDF triples.
-Instead, LLMs exchange text, i.e., natural language, with servers[^1].
+Instead, LLMs exchange text, i.e., natural language, with servers (see footnote 2 below for more on this).
 Nonetheless, one can see a different form of the semantic web vision being realized in the proliferating MCP ecosystem.
 But let us leave this fascinating topic for another post.